bitrise-io/devcenter/_articles/reviews/getting-started-with-ios-apps.md

 {% include message_box.html type="note" title="Code signing files" content="Running Xcode tests and deploying their results to Bitrise do not require any code signing files.
 So don't worry about them just yet!"%}

 The `Xcode Test for iOS` step runs the pre-defined Xcode tests.
 It has a default configuration that does not need to be modified: if the tests are written correctly, they will work.
 You can find the same configuration options in Xcode, too.

 The `Deploy to Bitrise.io` will deploy the following to the logs and [apps & artifacts](/builds/build-artifacts-online/) page of the build:

-- your test results
+* your Xcode test results
--
+* your raw `xcodebuildoutput` log.

+## Code signing

+To install and test the app on other physical devices, you will need to create and export an .ipa file.
+This requires setting up code signing.
+In the example below, we'll use